 What I’m doing here

-Creative Evangelization is a humble outreach outside of my diocesan work, focusing on writing and resources.
-However, this is also an appropriate place to request information about speaking, parish mission work, facilitating parish/council/staff discussions, and short-term consulting.
-(Friends in the Diocese of Winona-Rochester, I do all this for free on request!)
+Creative Evangelization is a humble outreach outside of my diocesan work, focusing on speaking, writing, and (sometimes free) resources.
+This is also an appropriate place to request information about speaking, parish mission work, facilitating parish/council/staff discussions, and short-term consulting.
+(Friends in the Diocese of Winona-Rochester, I do all this for free on your request!)
 Outside of my diocese, I accept based on my schedule outside of primary work hours.
 But first conversations are always free.
 The most important thing is that we move forward, in hope, with faith, together to the Lord.
 There is work to do!
 Let’s get at it!

 Some smart missionary disciples and mission-forward organizations/communities from whom I have learned—not at all exhaustive, and in no particular order:

-Alpha in a Catholic Context, ChristLife, Sherry Weddell and the Catherine of Siena Institute, FOCUS, Dcn.
-Keith Strohm’s M3 Ministries, Parish Success Group, Franciscan Outreach (especially Discipleship Quads), Saint Paul’s Outreach, Saint Paul Evangelization Institute, Julianne Stanz, Burning Hearts Disciples, Marcel LeJeune’s Catholic Missionary Disciples, Revive Parishes, Tim Glemkowski, Renewal Ministries, Encounter Ministries, Wild Goose Ministries, Word on Fire, Fr.
+Alpha in a Catholic Context, ChristLife, Acts XXIX, Sherry Weddell and the Catherine of Siena Institute, FOCUS, Dcn.
+Keith Strohm’s M3 Ministries, Msgr.
+James Shea, Franciscan Outreach (especially their Discipleship Quads), Saint Paul’s Outreach, Saint Paul Evangelization Institute, Julianne Stanz, Burning Hearts Disciples, Marcel LeJeune’s Catholic Missionary Disciples, Revive Parishes, Tim Glemkowski, Renewal Ministries, Encounter Ministries, Wild Goose Ministries, Word on Fire, Fr.
 James Mallon’s Divine Renovation Ministries, Fr.
-Michael White and Tom Corcoran’s Rebuilt, The Amazing Parish, Jennifer Fitz, everything from Fr.
+Michael White and Tom Corcoran’s Rebuilt, The Amazing Parish, Jennifer Fitz, everything from Card.
 Raniero Cantalamessa, and John Boucher.